NyaomiDEV/Sunamu/README.md

 ### Windows / Linux

-#### NOTE: Windows builds are provided but they are highly experimental and reported issues will not be fixed unless they also happen for the same reason on Linux.
+#### NOTE: Windows builds are provided but they are highly experimental (think of that as essentially PoC / tech demos) and reported issues will not be fixed unless they also happen for the same reason on Linux.
 When reporting any issues you have to state that you are on Windows, since Sunamu works differently there and I am not able to support your platform of choice in official capacity.

+#### NOTE 2: Sunamu is very slow on development, mostly because there's hardly anything to implement that I can do (local girl needs help).
+Please consider this when running a tagged release, as you can easily run a months-old, or even years-old, version.
+Please try compiling Sunamu from this repo instead!

 Get the latest release from the [Releases](https://github.com/NyaomiDEV/Sunamu/releases/latest) section.